incognito666/project2/README.md

   -

 4. There are no unassigned issues.
-  - The user field is checked for each Issue if its assigned or not.
-If there is no User assigned we add it to the unassigned Issue list and detect it as a badsmell.
+  - The User field is checked for each Issue.

 5. The number of commits by a member is not less that 25% of the commits.
   - This is a manual task.
 Each project contributors and contributions are checked.
 The number of commits are noted down.